Extending the double ramification cycle by resolving the Abel-Jacobi map: Proof of

 Note that the upward-pointing arrows are closed immersions, so we can see them as algebraic cycles.
-Since $x$ is birational, we see immediately that ${x_J}_*[e_X] = [e_{\MD}]$.
-By the commutativity of proper pushforward and the refined Gysin homomorphism \cite[theorem 6.2(a)]{Fulton1984Intersection-th}, we see that
+Since $f$ is proper and birational, we see immediately that ${f_J}_*[e_X] = [e_{\Md}]$.
+By the commutativity of proper pushforward and the refined Gysin homomorphism (\cite[theorem 3.12]{Vistoli1989Intersection-th}, c.f. \cite[theorem 6.2(a)]{Fulton1984Intersection-th}), we see that

 hence